-Your oven isn’t going to fall into a crater deep into the earth if you use salted butter.
-However, the recommendation from moi and pastry chefs everywhere to use unsalted.
+Your oven isn’t going to collapse into the earth if you use salted butter.

 How Much Salt Does Salted Butter Have?